codemod-com/docs/docs/cli/advanced-usage.md

 import VideoSwitcher from '../../src/components/VideoSwitcher.tsx';

-The command-line interface (CLI) to Codemod.com is the `codemod` command, which accepts a variety of subcommands and options for various preferences.
-With the Codemod.com CLI, you can interact with Codemod.com using a terminal or a script.
+The Codemod command-line interface (CLI) is the `codemod` command, which accepts a variety of subcommands and options for various preferences.
+With the Codemod CLI, you can interact with the Codemod platform using a terminal or a script.

-If you want to use Codemod.com through a graphical interface, check out the [Codemod.com VS Code Extension](/docs/vs-code-extension/quickstart).
+If you want to use the Codemod platform through a graphical interface, check out the [the Codemod VS Code Extension](/docs/vs-code-extension/quickstart).

 ---

-To view a list of the commands and options available using the Codemod.com CLI, run `codemod help`:
+To view a list of the commands and options available using the Codemod CLI, run `codemod help`:

 ```
 Commands: